1. Definition of Scientific Misconduct

 11. Dissemination of Policy

-The Dean of the Faculty will distribute annually to all faculty and research associates at Amherst College who are engaged in scientific research a copy of this statement of policies and procedures with a letter emphasizing the importance of compliance with them.
+The provost and dean of the faculty will distribute annually to all faculty and research associates at Amherst College who are engaged in scientific research a copy of this statement of policies and procedures with a letter emphasizing the importance of compliance with them.

 Adopted 1990, revised 1995.